Rithwik0I/MSWDProj15/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you cd into src and run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+And then to launch the backend, cd into newappserver and run:
+### 'npm run dev'

 The page will reload when you make changes.\
 You may also see any lint errors in the console.